-As an overview, the approval of the Council's taxi licensing policy is a function of the Council's Executive branch (Executive/Cabinet), and the policy was first adopted by the Executive in 2014.
-The purpose of the Council's taxi policy is to set out the Council's aims and objectives (ie mission statement) in order to regulate the taxi and private hire trade.
-The first half of this document (Part 1) sets out the policy and provides guidance to the Regulatory Committee and officers in regard to creating workable licensing conditions and to make appropriate and proportionate decisions.

-In respect to the Regulatory Committee, its role is to take the broad aims and objectives of this policy and develop them into appropriate and practicable licensing procedures and conditions (which have similar legal effect to a regulation).
-It should be noted that whilst the Executive approves the policy, the Regulatory Committee plays an important role in the development of this policy through its recommendations to the Executive.
-The Council's licensing procedures and conditions are set out in the second half of this document (Part 2) and are approved by the Regulatory Committee.
+The Council's Taxi Licensing Policy is approved by the Council's Executive branch (Cabinet).
+The purpose of the Council's Taxi Policy is to set out the Council's aims and objectives in order to regulate the taxi and private hire trade.
+The first half of this document (Part 1) sets out the policy and provides guidance to the Regulatory Committee and officers.
+In respect to the Regulatory Committee, which is chaired by my colleague Cllr Moriah Priestley, it takes the broad aims and objectives of this policy and develops them into appropriate and practicable licensing procedures and conditions (which have similar legal effect to a regulation) and is set out in the second half of this document (Part 2).